Equitable, Multi-Scale Decision-Making Towards Human and Ecosystem Health

 - Indigenous Research Methods

-We are committed to promote, create, and sustain an inclusive traineeship program and community environment.
-The RWC program will achieve this by fostering collaborative partnerships, engaging cultural differences, promoting dialogue, advancing knowledge, and providing community spaces.
+We are committed to promoting, creating, and sustaining an inclusive traineeship program and community environment.
+The RWC program will achieve this by fostering collaborative partnerships, engaging with cultural differences, promoting dialogue, advancing knowledge, and providing community spaces.

 Partners and Collaborators